Korcett/root-certificate-hotsite/_includes/windows.md

 ## Using the command line (Windows 7/8/8.1/10)

-Open the Command Prompt as Administrator and run the following command:
+Open the Command Prompt as Administrator and follow these steps.

+Navigate to where the file is located (Usually the Downloads folder, replace Username with your local Windows user):
+{% highlight sh %}
+dir c:\Users\Username\Downloads
+{% endhighlight %}

+Run the following command:
 {% highlight sh %}
 certutil -addstore -f "ROOT" korcett-root-certificate.pem
 {% endhighlight %}